 Uniting the resources of two renowned universities, the Duke-UNC Rotary Peace Center offers Fellows the best faculty, courses, resources, and technology from both Duke University in Durham, and the University of North Carolina in Chapel Hill.
-Jointly managed by the Duke Center for International Development and the UNC Center for Global Initiatives, the Duke-UNC Rotary Peace Center provides a link between these two outstanding institutions, as Fellows study at both schools.
+Jointly managed by the Duke Center for International Development and UNC Global, the Duke-UNC Rotary Peace Center provides a link between these two outstanding institutions, as Fellows study at both schools.

 Rotary Peace Fellows at Duke study international development policy at the Sanford School of Public Policy.
 The Masters in International Development Policy is designed for professionals seeking to dedicate their careers to policy making and public service in developing countries and countries in transition.